-When you are outside the service area and cannot get care from an in-network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.
+When you are outside the service area and cannot get care from an in-network provider, our plan will cover urgently needed services that you get from any provider.

 Our plan covers world-wide urgently needed services and emergency medical care when you receive the care outside of the United States.
 You are also covered for urgently needed services and emergency medical care anywhere in the United States.